nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Step 2.
 The user executes `assign-vendor 1`.
 WedLinker will assign the `Person` at index 1 of the current displayed person list to become a `Vendor`.
 The user can now assign `Tasks` to this contact.

 Step 3.
-The user executes `unassign-vendor 1` to unassign the `Vendor` to become a non-.
-WedLinker includes the `Person` in the `Guest List`.
+The user executes `unassign-vendor 1`.
+The contact has been is no longer a `Vendor`.

 ### Task